How to rank your website on the first page?

 No matter what content you produce, it won’t possess any value unless you rank your website on the first page of search engines.
+With more than 65~70% market share alone Google is the biggest and most famous search engine and no one can afford to ignore them, then Bing (11~13%) and other search engines are there too to focus on.

 I have read thousands of posts about SEO and I did get exhausted.
 I am not putting much work on SEO anymore.
 Pro-bloggers probably think it is stupid to ignore SEO efforts, but most of my posts go out without any kind of SEO check (some kind of natural vibe or already doing things according to SEO rules).